grantelope/connect-four/README.md

 A very simple connect four game.

+# Latest:
+See PR https://github.com/grantelope/connect-four/pull/1 and https://github.com/grantelope/connect-four/tree/make-response-various-cleanup to see responsive design applied to the design.

+# To do:
-- To do: Be responsive w/ media queries for CSS
+- Be responsive w/ media queries for CSS
 - Make more beautiful
 - Write even more tests